Mandervick/Learning-HTML/README.md

 but the user has the choice to if they so wish.

 During the creation of the website, I kept refreshing the pages I modified to make sure they did as I wanted.
 This made sure I tested the web-pages after every edit I made.
 After finishing all the pages, I then tested the whole website, I made sure everything appeared as I wanted and made sure all the buttons worked as expected.
+I also got third-parties to test my website and got feedback from them so I could make improvements.
+I made sure that before submitting my final work, the third-parties were happy with the operation of the website and with the look and feel.

 Image of the home page 1: ![image](https://github.com/user-attachments/assets/b4628847-0483-47e2-b61e-bc47389055b6) Image of the home page 2: ![image](https://github.com/user-attachments/assets/8389325b-0e7b-4cb8-9f67-507c4a1bdc08)